Blog article

 Large-cap U.S. equities represent the toughest battlefield for active managers.
 These markets are highly efficient, with thousands of analysts scrutinizing every company.

-Even top-performing active funds rarely maintain their position, a problem known as performance persistence.
+Even top-performing active funds rarely maintain their position.
+This problem, known as performance persistence, means last year's winners often become next year's laggards.

 Where Active Funds Shine